bcbi/genbank_loader/README.md

 # GenBank Loader #

-GenBank Loader is a Java-based command-line utility that may be used to download the latest GenBank data from the [National Center for Biotechnology Information](http://www.ncbi.nlm.nih.gov/), and to load those citations into a local relational database to facilitate advanced analysis.
+GenBank Loader is a Java-based command-line utility that may be used to download the latest [GenBank](http://www.ncbi.nlm.nih.gov/genbank/) data from the [National Center for Biotechnology Information](http://www.ncbi.nlm.nih.gov/), and to load those publicly available DNA sequences into a local relational database to facilitate advanced analysis.

 ### Building GenBank Loader ###